alexwlchan/alexwlchan.net/src/_drafts/forth-bridge.md

   %}
 </figure>

-The last one was my favourite photo of the entire holiday, and I have a print of it on my wall.
+The last one was my favourite photo of the entire holiday, and I have a print of it on the wall of my flat.
-Blue skies galore, which made for a lovely day and some wonderful photos -- even if it's not what you expect from a Scottish winter!
+Blue skies galore, which made for a lovely day and some wonderful pictures -- even if it's not what you expect from a Scottish winter!

-What's great about wandering around the village is that you can see it from all sorts of angles, not just from afar -- you can also get up and personal.
+What's great about wandering around the village is that you can see the bridge from all sorts of angles, not just from afar -- you can get up and personal.
 You can see the approach viaduct towering over the houses as it approaches the village:

 <figure class="wide_img">